cloudflare/cloudflare-docs/content/api-shield/security/api-discovery.md

 ### Machine Learning-based Discovery

-Your API endpoints are discovered with both the Session Identifier-based Discovery as well as the Machine Learning-based Discovery.
+Your API endpoints are discovered with both the Session Identifier-based Discovery and the Machine Learning-based Discovery.

 To access Machine Learning-based Discovery, log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select your account and domain.
 Go to **API Shield** > **Discovery**.
 You may filter the source results by `Session Identifier` or `Machine Learning` to view results from each Discovery method.